 of insects and crustacea.
 This island facility offers an excellent

 setting in which to gain field study experience and conduct field

 During the program, students, staff and professionals from IPB and affiliated institutions also will participate in the program courses and/or conduct independent research projects on the island.
 This joint participation offers a unique opportunity for cultural exchange and awareness, and enables further development of foreign language competency among the participants from both countries.

 The IFSP-Indonesia provides an excellent opportunity for participants to experience first hand the demands and rewards of living and conducting research in tropical field conditions.
 This program is emotionally and physically demanding and requires strong commitment and motivation on the part of the participants.
 Individuals with a sincere interest in research and an appreciation of foreign cultures should find this program an exciting and challenging experience.
-To date, almost over 80 students from the University of Washington and other U.S. universities have participated in this international field study program.
+To date, over 80 students from the University of Washington and other U.S. universities have participated in this international field study program.